-If you want them, you can have them.
-What you want to get out of the operation is the most important element in selecting implant size.
-Dr. Daneshmand and his staff will work with you to achieve an implant size and style that you adore if you desire the largest implant size conceivable.
+If you want bigger implants, you can get them.
+What you want to get out of the breast surgery is the most important element in selecting implant size.
+Dr. Daneshmand and his staff will work with you to pick an implant size and style that you want, even if you desire the largest implant size conceivable.

-However, going from an A cup to a D cup or above will necessitate some substantial implants.
+However, going from an A cup to a D cup or above will require large implants.
 There are a variety of reasons why this may not be the ideal option for everyone, including those mentioned above: lifestyle, clothes, and so on.
 However, there are a number of medical reasons why big implants may not be the best option.

-Finally, bigger implants will make your breast augmentation more visible.
-For many women, this is a desired outcome, but not for all.
-Some women may prefer something a little more understated.
+Finally, bigger implants will make your breast augmentation more noticeable.
+For many women, this is the desired outcome, but not for all.
+Some women may prefer a subtle aesthetic change.

 Does Insurance Pay for Cosmetic Surgery?